NewStrangeWorlds/FastChem/docs/_sources/sections/pyfastchem.rst.txt

 | Creating a ``FastChem`` object with the first two methods will set
   internal parameters to their default values.
-The maximum number of chemistry iterations will be 3000, the number of Newton, bisection and Nelder-Mead method iterations is 3000, and the accuracy of the of Newton method and the chemistry iterations is set to :math:`10^{-4}`.
+The maximum number of chemistry iterations will be 3000, the number of Newton, bisection and Nelder-Mead method iterations is 3000, and the accuracy of Newton's method and the convergence criterion for the chemistry iterations is set to :math:`10^{-5}`.
+The requirement for element conservation is set to :math:`10^{-4}` by default.
   All of these values can, however, be adjusted during runtime by using the methods listed :ref:`here<sec:pfc_methods>`.